aerogear/frontpage-ios-app/README.md

 ```

 ### 3. Unifiedpush implementation

 #### External Setup

 With in the [Aerogear Unifiefpush Server](https://github.com/aerogear/aerogear-unifiedpush-server) create your application.
 For creating the application you will need the following information.

 - Apple Developer account
 - APNs client TLS certificate

-Once the application variant has been set up the follow information will be required in the mobile-services.json file.
+Once the application variant has been set up the following information will be required in the mobile-services.json file.

 - Server URL
 - Variant ID